aniltarte/cordova-html-app/README.md

 cordova-html-app
 ================

-Scratch pad for html app for native devices using Apache Cordova tool.
+A scratch pad for html app for native devices using Apache Cordova tool.